opt-out-tools/start-here/README.md

 We're also looking at more complex approaches such as deep learning models.

 ## Our Vision
-At Opt Out, we’re building tools to help all female-identifying people with something to say, trust that they can take part in healthy online discussion safely.
+At Opt Out Tools, we’re building tools to help all female-identifying people with something to say, trust that they can take part in healthy online discussion safely.
 We want social media platforms to be a **respectful** place where any can comment without fear of viscous retaliation, **inclusive** so all voices can flourish and **safe** so no person has to worry about what happens after they switch off their laptop.
 We want the social networks to be better for all.
 We want to achieve this by building tools and an organisation that with these values and consent, privacy and transparency at its core.

 <p align="center"> * * * </p>